arturwojnar/blog/articles/architecture-the-bad-parts.md

 I will present you some more interesting parts of the implementation. 🔍

-The whole thing is implemented in _NodeJS_/_TypeScript_.
-If you're not into this tech stack, then I'm pretty sure the codebase will be still readable to you. 📖
+The whole thing is implemented in *Node.js*/*TypeScript*.
+If you're not into this tech stack, I'm pretty sure the codebase will still be readable to you. 📖

-Remember, that the full implementation you can check in [this repo and on this branch](https://github.com/arturwojnar/alerting-app-example/blob/no-design).
-You can check also the commit history. 🔗
+Remember, you can check the full implementation in [this repo and on this branch](https://github.com/arturwojnar/alerting-app-example/blob/no-design).
+You can also check the commit history. 🔗

-First, let's list the `domain/Alert.ts`:
+First, let's look at the `domain/Alert.ts`:

 ```ts
 import {